W34K3D/W34K3D/Python Documentation.md

 $ 5
 ```
 A string is a sequence of characters.
-The characters in a string can include spaces and punctuation marks.
+&nbsp; The characters in a string can include spaces and punctuation marks.
 ```py
 animal = "Dog"
 print(animal[0])